Legal responsibility to prevent fraud for large social housing providers

 What you will learn

-Legislation and regulatory insight: an overview of the legal and regulatory frameworks aimed at providers across England, Wales and Scotland.
-This includes emerging UK-wide requirements relating to fraud prevention, such as the Prevention of Social Housing Fraud Act 2013, as well as regulators’ expectations on governance, risk, and internal controls.
+Legislation and regulatory insights: an overview of the legal and regulatory frameworks that affect providers across England, Wales, and Scotland.
+This guide covers sector-specific legislation, such as the Prevention of Social Housing Fraud Act 2013, as well as emerging UK-wide corporate requirements under ECCTA 2023 relating to fraud prevention.

 Further Info